octacadabra/octacadabra/README.md

 - 👀 I’m interested in data science and entrepreneurship
 - 🌱 I’m currently learning R, Python, SQL, Excel, Tableau, Power BI
 - 💞️ I’m looking to collaborate on (-)
-- 📫 How to reach me @octaviasteevani on Linkedin
+- 📫 Reach me @octaviasteevani on Linkedin

 <!---
 octacadabra/octacadabra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.